SeanyB143/Education_Quality_Analysis/README.md

 ### Authored by : Sean Bjork

 ![](./visuals/ed_qual_2012.png)
-> Above shows education qualities in 2012
+> World Heat Map of Education Quality in 2012

 ## Motivating Questions
 - Which countries have the best overall education quality?